Occupant Handbook - 3.0 Occupancy in your residential housing unit

 3.17 Recreational vehicles, boat/watercraft and sport/all-terrain vehicles

 Storage of recreational vehicles, and trailers with boats/watercrafts and sport/all-terrain vehicles is not permitted on the premises on a permanent basis.
 However, subject to applicable provincial/territorial legislation, regulations and municipal by-laws, the parking of one boat/watercraft trailer or one recreational vehicle may be permitted on an RHU’s assigned parking space from 1 April to 31 October.
 RVs/boats/watercraft trailers must be stored outside of the RHU area for the off season.
-Sports/all-terrain vehicles, such as snowmobiles, jet skis, three/four-wheelers and motocross bikes are permitted during respective seasonal periods on the Occupant of Record’s premises.
-The Occupant of Record is responsible for all costs related to damage to the driveway or property resulting from the storage of recreational vehicles.
+Sports/all-terrain vehicles, such as snowmobiles, jet skis, three/four-wheelers and motocross bikes are permitted during respective seasonal periods on the Occupant’s premises.
+The Occupant is responsible for all costs related to damage to the driveway or property resulting from the storage of recreational vehicles.
 Some bases and wings have storage areas available, please contact your HSC for more information.

 Parking of recreational vehicles, boats/watercrafts and sport/all-terrain vehicle during the specified times above is subject to the following: